leoiii12-hw/csci3120-asgn-3/README.txt

 make clean && make && make test1
 make clean && make && make test2

 b.
 The assumptions you make, if any.

-All type errors will not stop the type checking.
+1. All type errors will not stop the type checking.
+2. Redeclared variable will not override the first declared variable.
+3. All type checking errors are outputted to "System.err".

 c.
 Description of the input files you used to test your programs.
 I have added more test cases in the ./input/TreeVisitor.java.
 1. Redeclaration
 2. Unknown assignment